-- want exposure to global high yield bond markets with a focus on sustainable investing - have a high risk tolerance and can bear losses
+- want exposure to global high yield bond markets with a focus on sustainable investing related to climate change - have a high risk tolerance and can bear losses

-Every day that the New York Stock Exchange and banks in Luxembourg are open for business.
+Business Day Every day that the New York Stock Exchange and banks in Luxembourg are open for business.

-All Share Classes, unless otherwise stated: 6:00 PM CET.
+Cut-Off Time(s) All Share Classes, unless otherwise stated: 6:00 PM CET.
 RMB hedged Share Classes: 1:00 PM CET.